Technology, Data & Analytics

 You probably shouldn’t.
 Once you accept an internship/job offer, our recommendation is to avoid interviewing for a new position.
 It’s usually not a good idea to go back to an employer, who you’ve accepted their offer, and say you can’t do their internship anymore because you have a new offer.

-When should I make an advising appointment with Beth or Hao?
+When should I make an advising appointment with Beth?

 More Resources